Settlement Agreements and Taxation Technical Guidance

 - A finding that the employee/former employee is entitled to an award of Back Pay.

-- Moving an employee’s separation date – her last day was December 15 but she resigned effective December 31, the period between December 16 and December 31 is Back Pay.
+- Moving an employee's separation date - Employee's last day is December 15 but negotiated a resignation effective December 31.
+The period between December 16 and December 31 is Back Pay.

 - Giving a promotion, unpaid overtime or pay adjustment retroactively.